williamthegrey/tellyget/README.md

 # TellyGet

-A toolset for fetching and updating m3u playlist and xmltv guide from the IPTV network
+A toolset for fetching and updating m3u playlist and xmltv guide from the IPTV network.

 ## Background